Chrisch2410/RoboND-Rover-Project/README.md

 ```
 /home/mkhuthir/RoboND-Rover-Project/rec2_dataset/IMG/robocam_2018_01_14_20_35_33_074.jpg

+finally; in order to generate a full video from the processed images we need to create a databucket having all data imported from the recorded set:

-Will create a data container class and populate it with saved data from csv file and Woldmap.
+Following code will create a data container class and populate it with saved data from csv file and Woldmap.
 Worldmap is instantiated as 200 x 200 grid corresponding to a 200m x 200m space (same size as the ground truth map: 200 x 200 pixels).
 This encompasses the full range of output position values in x and y from the sim.

 ```python
 # define the class